How can I use a REFRESH token to prevent being timed out after an hour with an ACCESS token?

 Making a request for access and refresh tokens

 In this section we show how users can make requests for ACCESS and REFRESH tokens using the curl tool.
 As a first step, you will need to generate an ACCESS token.
 You can see a sample ACCESS token request below.
 Make sure that you include the "offline_access" in the scope parameter so that the server sends back a REFRESH token also.

 In the curl requests below, replace the token URL (i.e. the URL ending /v1/token) with the token URL identified in the Application Details window for this application.

 Get an access and refresh token from Okta

 To use the REFRESH token to generate a new ACCESS token you can make a POST request to the same URL as the initial authentication with a grant type of refresh_token and provide the REFRESH token in the body.

 The main difference between this request and the initial request is that instead of sending your client id, client secret, username and password along with your request, you will instead need to send the client id and client secret in the authorization header using basic authentication.

-You can see an example of using your refresh token to generate a new access token below:
+Using a refresh token to generate a new access token